Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Implementation in the Ising model

-To construct the quantum version(s) of the classical stochastic process, we follow the ideas presented in \cite{MontesBiswasGorin22}.
-Thus, the local quantum operation, in the three-spin subspace, can be written as $\LQ^{(q)}:=\{\K_1, \K_2\}$, with
+To construct the quantum version(s) of the classical stochastic process, we translate Eq.~(\ref{allunfform:cl}) into the quantum channel setting, and search for quantum extensions of the local update operations $\T^{(q)}$.
+That is,